 Perform a biennial team inspection of PI&R program as described below.
 Note any contribution that cross-cutting aspects make to performance deficiencies and consider insights that these issues may provide into the licensee’s progress in addressing any developing or existing cross-cutting themes.

-Review a sample of licensee program items.
+Review a sample of licensee PI&R program items.
+Samples selected must include sample types “a” through “f” of Section 02.01.
 For a subset of the chosen samples, expanded the scope of the review to at least five years.

 Specific Guidance

-Use risk insights to select issues that have been processed through the licensee’s program since the last biennial team inspection.
+Use risk insights to select issues that have been processed through the licensee’s PI&R program since the last biennial team inspection.
 To the extent available, the samples selected should include:

-SCAQs and conditions adverse to quality (CAQ) that are documented in the licensee’s program
+SCAQs and conditions adverse to quality (CAQ) that are documented in the licensee’s PI&R program,

 cited or non-cited violations of regulatory requirements and other documented findings,